 It's likely that free floating anxiety is caused by any or all of the following:

 - Neurotransmitters Anxiety causes and can be caused by a poor balance of neurotransmitters.
-Neurotransmitters are brain chemicals, like serotonin, that send messages to the brain.
+Neurotransmitters are brain chemicals, like serotonin, which send messages to the brain.
 Several neurotransmitters have been linked to anxiety, including norepinephrine, serotonin, and GABA.

 - Life Experience Life experience can also lead to the development of anxiety.
 There's no way to know exactly how, but it's possible that it's a combination of upbringing, confidence, bullying, parenting, and reinforcement depending on how you've acted in various situations.